About the USS Providence SSN-719

 Operation Iraqi Freedom – April 2003

-Bay, Crete.
-Moored alongside the Land are (from left to right)
+Moored alongside the Land are (from left to right) USS Boise SSN-764,

-USS Providence SSN-719 has been awarded 3 Armed Forces Expeditionary Medals, 3 Navy Expeditionary Medals, 4 Meritorious Unit Commendations, 4 Naval Unit Commendations and 5 Battle E awards, and most recently the Global War on Terrorism Expeditionary and Service Medals.
+USS Providence SSN-719 has been awarded many prestigious unit awards, including multiple Armed Forces Expeditionary Medals, Navy Expeditionary Medals, Meritorious Unit Commendations, Naval Unit Commendations, the Global War on Terrorism Expeditionary and Service Medals, and the prominent Battle E on several occasions.

-As of 2011, Providence is assigned once again to Submarine Development Squadron 12 and home-ported at US Naval Submarine Base New London, Groton, CT.
+As of 2017, Providence is based out of US Naval Submarine Base New London, Groton, CT.

 How a Nuclear Submarine Works: